janjonck/dbt-ae-certification-notes/README.md

 - [Tests](/../main/CP1-BuildAFoundation/Tests.md)
 - [Version control - Git cheat sheet](/../main/github-git-cheat-sheet.pdf)
 - [Course: dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) ***take this!***
+  - This is mandatory.
+It gives you such a good foundation and grasp of what dbt is.

 ## Checkpoint 2 - Modularity and Refactoring